 The pill has been shown to lower a woman’s risk of endometrial cancer; the longer she takes it, the longer her risk is lowered.

 The final word: Currently, there is no conclusive evidence suggesting Plan B increases or decreases a woman’s risk of cancer.
-Groups including the American Medical Association, American College of Gynecologists and the American Academy of Pediatrics have deemed it safe and effective when used as intended.
+Groups including the American Medical Association, American College of Obstetricians and Gynecologists and the American Academy of Pediatrics have deemed it safe and effective, when used as intended.

-If you find that you are relying on Plan B as your main form of birth control, speak to your gynecologists about your options.
-It is not as effective at preventing pregnancy as other birth control methods, is costlier and may have more side effects than other forms of birth control when used frequently.
+If you find that you are relying on Plan B as your main form of birth control, speak to your gynecologist about your options.
+It is not as effective at preventing pregnancy as other birth control methods, is costlier and may have more side effects than other forms of birth control, when used frequently.

-“Plan B, or Plan B One-Step, are associated with nausea in about 10 percent of people and irregular bleeding,” said Sharon Orrange, MD, clinical associate professor of medicine at Keck School of Medicine of USC and primary care physician at Keck Medicine of USC.
+“Plan B and Plan B One-Step are associated with nausea, in about 10% of people, and irregular bleeding,” said Sharon Orrange, MD, primary care physician at Keck Medicine of USC and clinical associate professor of medicine at the Keck School of Medicine of USC.
 “Plan B has not been shown to increase the risk of any form of cancer.

 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.